blacksheepIV/MapCode/README.txt

       # Max friends number
       MAX_FRIENDS = 100
   `
+  Note: If you want to use `npm run dball` these variables should not be inside quotations (Like above .env file example):
+      - DB_USER
+      - DB_PASS
+      - DB_NAME
+      - REDIS_PASSWORD

 * Create database
     You should have a MySQL username and password that at least have full